 The Great Smoky Mountains are home to a wide variety of outdoor activities … but there’s also plenty to do indoors (other than enjoying a hot tub at your Gatlinburg cabin).

-4. Hang out with the Dukes of Hazzard!
+Hang out with the Dukes of Hazzard!
 You might remember him as a US Representative from Georgia, but to TV fans, Ben Jones will always be “Cooter” from the Dukes of Hazzard.
 Join Jones and friends for a trip through TV land at Cooter’s Museum and Fun Time Place.
 You’ll find a celebrity-filled collection of props, costumes, and other memorabilia from the classic show.
+Admission to the museum is free!
 Plus you can race General Lee go-karts (equipped with the finest safety features) at the region’s only indoor slick track and play miniature golf at “The Hazzard Country Club.”

 From the amazing to the obscure, it’s a sure bet that fun for the whole family is waiting right “inside” one of these doors!